Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/README.md

 ### The Issue we are hoping to solve <a name="issue-we-are-solving"></a>

+In a rapidly changing world marked by climate uncertainties, resource scarcity, and the need for sustainable agriculture, we recognized the pressing need to empower farmers with innovative tools and technologies that can enhance their productivity, profitability, and resilience.
+The agriculture sector is facing numerous challenges, including the need to optimize resource usage, adapt to changing weather patterns, access fair markets, and streamline communication for issue resolution.
+These challenges are particularly acute for small-scale farmers who lack access to advanced resources and information.
+Here, FARMISTAR, was born out of the determination to address these sustainability issues and transform agriculture for the better.

+### How our technology solution can help <a name="technology-Solution"></a>

-FARMISTAR addresses critical sustainability challenges in agriculture.
-Firstly, it enhances resource efficiency by leveraging AI to optimize crop yield and recommend suitable crops and fertilizers, thereby reducing unnecessary resource usage and promoting sustainable farming practices.
-Secondly, it aids in weather-based decision-making, allowing farmers to adapt to changing climate conditions and mitigate the impact of extreme weather events on their crops.
+Our technology solution, FARMISTAR addresses critical sustainability challenges in agriculture.
+- Firstly, it enhances resource efficiency by leveraging AI to optimize crop yield and recommend suitable crops and fertilizers, thereby reducing unnecessary resource usage and   promoting sustainable farming practices.
+- Secondly, it aids in weather-based decision-making, allowing farmers to adapt to changing climate conditions and mitigate the impact of extreme weather events on their crops.
 Thirdly, FARMISTAR promotes fair trade and supports small-scale farmers by providing a marketplace for their produce, ensuring a sustainable source of income.
-Finally, it streamlines communication and issue resolution through either web-to-case system, web chatbot, whatsapp chatbot or through IVR, fostering better farmer-farmer and farmer-service provider interactions, ultimately contributing to the sustainability and resilience of agriculture in the face of modern challenges.
+- Finally, it streamlines communication and issue resolution through either web-to-case system, web chatbot, whatsapp chatbot or through IVR, fostering better farmer-farmer and farmer-service provider interactions, ultimately contributing to the sustainability and resilience of agriculture in the face of modern challenges.

-  ### How our technology solution can help <a name="technology-Solution"></a>

-  ### Our Idea <a name="our-idea"></a>
+### Our Idea : Revolutionizing Agriculture with FARMISTAR <a name="our-idea"></a>

+FARMISTAR is a comprehensive, technology-driven platform that integrates seamlessly with Salesforce's Experience Cloud and Sales Cloud that empowers farmers by leveraging AI and weather data to optimize crop yield and recommend sustainable farming practices, reducing resource waste and enhancing resilience to climate change.
+It is a game-changing solution designed to facilitates fair trade through its marketplace, providing a platform for farmers to sell their produce, and streamlines issue resolution for improved communication and support within the agricultural community.
+Ultimately, FARMISTAR cater to the multifaceted needs of farmers, providing them with a suite of tools and resources to navigate the complexities of modern agriculture sustainably.

+Here's a detailed look at how FARMISTAR tackles these challenges:

   <h2 align="center"> Technology Implementation <a name="technology-implementation"></a> </h2>

 ### IBM AI Service(s) used <a name="ibm-ai-service"></a>

 - [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant)
 - [Watson Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text)